Keswick, Cumbria: Sport

 Keswick is home to Keswick Football Club.
 The principal team plays in the Westmorland League Division One, and it also has a reserve team which plays in Westmorland League Division Two, a female team which plays in the Cumbria League, juniors who compete in the under-16, under-14, under-12 and under-10 categories in the Penrith Junior Football League; there is a veteran team, which competes in the Cumbria League.
 Keswick Rugby Union Football Club, established in 1879, plays at Davidson Park, and has teams that play in the Cumbrian League and the Cumbria Rugby Union Raging Bull Competition.
 The rugby club is involved in the organisation of the Keswick Half Marathon, usually held in the first week of May.

 Keswick Tennis Club has grass courts in upper Fitz Park, and also runs hard courts on Keswick's Community Sports Area in the lower park area.
 Keswick Cricket Club was established in the 1880s.
 Its principal team competes in the North Lancashire and Cumbria Cricket League, Premier Division.
 The second team plays in the Eden Valley Cricket League, 3rd Division, and the club also has junior under-11, under-13, and under-15 teams and a women's cricket team.
 Keswick Fitz Park Bowls Club was founded in 1882.

 In cycling, Keswick hosted the Keswick Bikes Borrowdale Cross of the North West League, second round, in September 2010 for junior riders, an event that was supported by the British Cycling Federation.
 The same month, the town hosted an activity weekend for children, involving the juniors of the Brooke Steelers Wheelchair Basketball Team, whose senior players who were competing in a 135 mi race from Keswick to Penrith to raise money for children's cancer.
 Keswick is also home to Keswick Croquet Club, Keswick Archers, and Greta (Keswick) Junior Badminton Club, for children from eight to 16 years of age.
 The town leisure centre, Keswick Leisure Pool and Fitness Centre, is operated and managed by Carlisle Leisure Limited (CLL), and has a pool and fitness facilities, and offers lessons in canoeing.

 Transport

 Keswick is on the A66 road linking Workington and Penrith, as well as the A591, linking the town to Windermere, Kendal and Carlisle (via the A595).

 There are no rail links to Keswick; the line built in the 1860s for the Cockermouth, Keswick and Penrith Railway closed in 1972.
 Since the 1990s a plan to rebuild it has been under discussion.
-Some 90 percent of the earthworks of the railway still exist, but according to 2000 estimates, a reopening would cost £25 million.
-In 2014 the only public transport serving the towns and villages on the old railway route is a bus service operating at mostly hourly intervals.
-The bus journey from the main line station at Penrith to Keswick takes a scheduled 47 minutes.
+Some 90 per cent of the earthworks of the railway still exist, but according to 2000 estimates, a reopening would cost £25 million.